icub-tech-iit/training-programming-best-practices/TRAINING.md

 As code's testability depends on its design, unit tests facilitate breaking it into specialized easy-to-test pieces.
 An easy way to do this is to use self-consistent classes.
 Another useful technique is the so-called **dependence injection**.
 It is a technique in which an object receives other objects.
-The receiving object is called a client and the passed-in ('injected') object is called a service.
+The receiving object is called a client and the passed-in (`injected`) object is called a service.

 ![alt text](img/ut006.jpg)